-Your doctor connects the lead to a power source (pulse generator) that sends electrical impulses to the occipital nerve.
-Your doctor implants the pulse generator, often under the collarbone (clavicle), but the abdominal and buttock (gluteal) areas also are options.
+The pulse generator is often implanted under the collarbone (clavicle), but the abdominal and buttock (gluteal) areas also are options.

-After occipital nerve stimulation, the need for surgical revision of wire placement is common.
-Infection, pain and muscle spasms also are risks.
+Risks associated with occipital nerve stimulation include the possible need for surgical revision of wire placement after the procedure, as well as infection, pain and muscle spasms.

-Research indicates that occipital nerve stimulation may improve headaches for some people who try the therapy.
+Research shows occipital nerve stimulation may improve headaches for some people, but the results are inconsistent.

-However, studies on occipital nerve stimulation so far have included only a small number of participants and long-term results are limited.
+In addition, studies on occipital nerve stimulation so far have included only a small number of participants, and long-term results are limited.